Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Maybe you don't!

-Take a look with me at the variables that go into deciding whether or not to purchase, and deploy, a sleeping bag liner.
+Take a look at the variables that go into deciding whether or not to purchase, and deploy, a sleeping bag liner.

 Choosing a great sleeping bag is a tough job.

-In contrast, choosing a liner is really straightforward.
+In contrast, choosing a sleeping bag liner is really straightforward.

 It's a tug of war between comfort and price!